 Player Character Calculus

-, and adventure games, as well as in more story- or sandbox-oriented RPGs.
+1 - Lone HeroThe player controls a single Player Character (or at least one at a time), and that's it.
+This template is extremely common in shooter (the First-Person Shooter in particular), hack-n-slash, fighting, roguelike, Survival Horror, and adventure games, as well as in more story- or sandbox-oriented RPGs.
 It also includes games where the PC is given assistants upon reaching certain plot points but cannot control them in any way, including whether and when they leave.
+Role-Playing Game

 - The original Diablo followed a lone hero (in the single-player mode) descending into the depths of hell, though later canon established that all three playable characters fought their way to Diablo.

 - In Nox, you always control Jack and that's about it.
 At predetermined points of the story, various characters follow him around but you can neither control, nor equip them in any way.